Roland & Oliver, King Charlemagne

 Great was the wonder of King Charlemagne and his advisors, and equally great was the astonishment of Oliver's kinsmen, the Vianese of Count Gerard's castle.
 Knights and warriors from both sides of the river hastened to cross to the island.
 They were eager to know the meaning of conduct seemingly so unknightly.
 But when they came nearer they saw the men, who had fought each other so long and so valiantly, now standing hand in hand and pledging their faith as brothers-in-arms.
 And with one voice all joined in declaring that both were equally deserving of the victory.

-King Charlemagne's heart was touched by the spectacle.
 "Count Gerard of Viana," he cried, "all this trouble between you and me is ended and forgotten.
 If you have harmed me, I freely forgive you.
 No penny of taxes shall you pay for land or castle.
 I ask only that your pledge of loyalty be restored."

-Then Count Gerard ungirt his sword from his side and uncovered his head, and knelt before the king.
-He placed both his hands between those of the king and said, "From this day forward I become your man of life and limb, and of all worldly reverence, and unto you I will be loyal and true.
+Then Count Gerard ungirt his sword from his side and uncovered his head, and knelt before the King.
+He placed both his hands between those of the King and said, "From this day forward I become your man of life and limb, and of all worldly reverence, and unto you I will be loyal and true.
 To no other lord will I grant obedience."

 Then the other knights in service of Count Gerard, in the order of their rank, came and knelt before the King.
 Each in his turn promised his loyalty and gave his pledge to fight for the King.
 And the King forgave each one.

 Great was the wonder of the Viannese when they saw the King enter their halls, not as the prisoner but as the friend and guest of the Count.
 And great, indeed, was the joy when it was known that peace had been made and that the wearisome siege was at an end.
 In the broad feast hall a rich banquet was spread, and the night was devoted to feasting, music and merrymaking.
-From the moment they refused to continue fighting each other, Roland and Oliver were inseparable.
-Wherever they went, they lived together as close friends for the rest of their lives.

 end